 - 1. Sexual misconduct in any form is never permissible.
 It is a violation of the principles set forth in Scripture as well as of ministerial, pastoral, employment, and professional relationships.
-Sexual misconduct by persons in ordered ministry violates the ordination vows of the Presbyterian Church (U.S.A.) and the PMT Code of Ethics for Clergy and Other Church Professionals. - Ministers received by PMT, commissioned pastors, and employees of PMT are required within one year of reception to attend a seminar on the issues of sexual misconduct offered by PMT or another source satisfactory to the Committee on Ministry. - 3.
-Thereafter, every three (3) years all persons subject to this policy shall attend a seminar offered by PMT or another source satisfactory to the COM on the issues of sexual misconduct. - 4.
+Sexual misconduct by persons in ordered ministry violates the ordination vows of the Presbyterian Church (U.S.A.) and the PMT Code of Ethics for Clergy and Other Church Professionals. - 2.
+Ministers received by PMT, commissioned pastors, and employees of PMT are required within one year of reception to attend a seminar on the issues of sexual misconduct offered by PMT or another source satisfactory to the Committee on Ministry. - 3.
+Thereafter, every three (3) years all persons subject to this policy shall attend a seminar offered by PMT or another source satisfactory to the COM on the issues of sexual misconduct, as defined herein, including, but not limited to boundary training and child sexual abuse prevention. - 4.
 Each congregation and organization in PMT is responsible for developing a policy for its officers, members, non-member employees, and volunteers which is consistent with this document.
 It is incumbent on each PMT entity to ensure compliance with its policy.